When You Were Young: Music video

 The music video for this song was filmed in Tlayacapan, Mexico.
 The visual style was inspired by the films Japón and Batalla en el Cielo directed by Carlos Reygadas.

 Anthony Mandler was the video director and portrayed a very specific storyline, intercut with scenes of the band playing in situ.
 Flowers commented; “My version of what the song is about is different than what Anthony is portraying in the video”.

 In a frame story, it tells the story of a young woman around the age of 20.
 The video opens with her arriving at a large, white, wooden cross in a rocky hill.
 She mourns in front of it until a man, who had been desperately searching for her, shows up and comforts her.
 The following scenes are mostly flashbacks that would illustrate the story of how they came to be there.

 The first of these flashbacks is one in which the same woman is praying at a church; after leaving, she encounters the man outside.
 They kiss and it is evident that there is a romantic relationship between them.
 One day she arrives home to their shared house to find the man in bed with another woman; seeing them together, she leaves the house, heavily distraught.
 As the woman runs through the town with tears in her eyes, the video flashes back to their joyous wedding, making it clear that they are husband and wife and that they were thoroughly happy together.
 The next scene is another flashback in which the man gazes on as she pours water on her legs, demonstrating the attraction he had for her.

 Later, the video cuts to a very early scene in the story, set within a bar that the man appears to own.
 The woman enters and introduces herself for the first time to her future husband, who at the time was chatting to his future mistress.
 It appears as though she had applied for employment at the bar, because he promptly gives her an apron and leads her away into another room, much to the annoyance of the other woman.
 In this room the Killers are playing to a small crowd within the bar and in the drums says "Los Dientes Del Perro" as the band name, that in Spanish means "The Dog's Teeth".
 She shares a prolonged look with Brandon Flowers as he sings the last verse, before turning away to attend to the man's instructions.
 The final shot of the music video comes back to the first scene set next to wooden cross, with the woman still on the ground and her husband there with her.

-The video stars Mexican actors Gustavo Sánchez Parra & Sonia Couoh.
+The video stars Mexican actors Gustavo Sánchez Parra and Sonia Couoh.

 There is also an alternate version of the video in which the woman jumps off a cliff instead of reconciling with the husband.